lardemua/atlascar2/README.md

 ----Not need for particular user-----

-Need to connect 2 cables: for ua ethernet and router set the router ipv4 automiatic
+Need to connect 2 cables: for ua ethernet and router set the router ipv4 automatic
 --------------------------------------------